-In the coming weeks, as young people may be spending more time at home, with their families, and on devices, we have pulled together a list of resources that you can use with them to explore online safety in a fun, engaging and educational way.
+During the summer holidays, young people may be spending more time at home than usual - with their families, and on devices.
+We have put together a list of resources that you can use with them, to explore online safety in a fun, engaging and educational way.

 For you as a parent or carer